Ants Marching

 "Ants Marching" is a song by American rock group Dave Matthews Band.
 It was released in September 1995 as the second single from their debut studio album Under the Table and Dreaming.
 It reached #18 on the Billboard Alternative chart and on the Mainstream Rock chart as well.
 The song was considered a successful hit single.
 A different recording of it was included on their prior album Remember Two Things.
-This version was significantly longer, clocking in at 6:08.
-According to DMBAlmanac.com, the song is one of Dave Matthews Band's best known songs.
+This version was slightly longer, clocking in at 6:08.
 Dave Matthews wrote the music and lyrics prior to its first performance in 1991.